Then Gideon said to God, “If you are truly going to use me to rescue Israel as you promised, prove it to me …

 “God saved my life, Mom.
-He caused all that to happen — me looking up, the dust hitting my eye, me bending over at the right time — so I’d know he’s real.”
+He caused all that to happen — me looking up, the dust hitting my eye, me bending over at the right time — so I’d know He’s real.”

 I could only stare.

 “I did what you said.
-I asked God to show himself to me … and He did.”
+I asked God to show Himself to me … and He did.”

 Zac still has questions.
 So does his mother.
 So do most of God’s children.
 But he’s on a path.
 And every time I worry that he might wander a bit too far off that path, I have only to look at the picture posted above.
 Just a week after Zac’s experience, he went to Whistler with our friends, Glen and Sonya Acord, and their three kids.
 While walking through a Canadian forest one afternoon, Zac noticed four or five doves flying from branch to branch.
 On a whim, he took some of the chips from his lunch, crushed them, and lifted them up to the birds.
-One accepted his offer … and Sonya snapped this picture.
+One accepted his offer … and Glen snapped this picture.

-When she sent it to me, I printed it out and stared at it for a long moment.
+When Sonya sent it to me, I printed it out and stared at it for a long moment.
 I thought about how much I loved that boy and how much I’d give up to know he’d always have a desire for God.
 The longer I looked at that picture, the more meaning I saw.
 Both Zac’s wristbands bore embroidered doves.
 And there was something about the reaching and filling that caused me to pray out loud, “God, let this be a symbol of my son reaching for and being filled with your Holy Spirit.”

-On the heels of my plea, he reassured me with a whisper.
+On the heels of my plea, He reassured me with a whisper.

 I want that even more than you do.